AtsukoCoffey/search4herbs/README.md

 ***Installing additional dependencies***
 This game app is using Google sheet to save user's data.
-To access to Google Cloud, we need to access Google API and create a new project and enable both Google Drive and Google Sheet API.
-Below is the instraction sentences from Code Institute template document.
+To access Google Cloud, we need to access Google API and create a new project and enable both Google Drive and Google Sheet API.
+Below are the instructions from Code Institute template document.
 > The first one we need is Google-oauth which will use creds.json file to setup the authentication to access Google Cloud.
 The second one is gspread that we use to access and update data in the spreadsheet.
 These packages are included in the standard Python library, simply command `pip3 install gspread google-auth`

 Or we can install this project's requirements using:
 `pip3 install requirements.txt`
-If you want to check already pip is installed or not, you can check the installed version in the terminal:
+If you want to check if pip is already installed or not, you can check the installed version in the terminal:
 `pip3 --version`
 If it is installed, you’ll see the version information.
 Pip is a Python Package Manager.

-We need this requirements.txt file for deploy with Heroku.
+We need this requirements.txt file for deployment with Heroku.
-To create this `Pip3 freeze > requirements.txt` and commit this change as "Add: requirement for deployment" then push to the GitHub.
+Create this `Pip3 freeze > requirements.txt` and commit this change as "Add: requirement for deployment" then push to the GitHub.

 <hr>